 5 Things to Know About Simultaneous Closing

-If you've received an offer from a less-qualified buyer, your agent could have suggested that you have a simultaneous closing.
+If you've received an offer from a less-qualified buyer, your agent could have suggested a simultaneous closing.
 It's a phrase unfamiliar to many home sellers who've only bought and sold using traditional lenders, but it can provide options if the normal market has failed you.

 Read on to find out more about simultaneous closings and how they could work for you.